-'A child' means a person under 18 years.
-Current and various aspects of legislation should be considered when obtaining consent from someone less than 18 years of age.
-The Childcare Act 1991 prescribes that due consideration must be taken of the wishes of the child as the child increases in age and understanding and the Children First Act, 2015, regard the best interests of the child "as the paramount consideration."
+Current and various aspects of legislation should be considered when obtaining consent for someone less than 18 years of age prior to performing a Forensic Clinical Examination (see Table 1).
+The Childcare Act 19915 prescribes that due consideration must be taken of the wishes of the child as the child increases in age and understanding and the Children First Act, 2015, regard the best interests of the child "as the paramount consideration."6 When a legal guardian is signing the consent, the young person should be encouraged to co-sign the consent form.